UN child sexual abuse scandal in Haiti: Background

 In November 2007, 114 members of the 950 member Sri Lankan Army peacekeeping mission in Haiti were accused of sexual misconduct and abuse.
 108 members of the contingent, including 3 officers, were sent back after being implicated in alleged misconduct and sexual abuse.
-The culture of impunity for the sexual violence against Sri Lankan Tamils during Sri Lankan civil war contributed to the abuses.
+The culture of impunity for the sexual violence against Sri Lankan Tamils during the Sri Lankan civil war contributed to the abuses.

 Officials in Haiti have said that UN peacekeeping soldiers from Sri Lanka who had been accused of sex crimes in 2007 had even raped children as young as 7 years old.
 The UN released a report slapping the Sri Lankan contingent with accusations of building a brothel in Martissant, Port-au-Prince charging them with systematic sexual exploitation and sexual abuse of minors, prostitution and rape.
 "In exchange for sex, the children received small amounts of money, food, and sometimes mobile phones," reported the OIOS, the UN's investigative arm.

 One girl was only 12 years old when she was first raped by Sri Lankan soldiers.
 One boy was raped by more than 20 soldiers in UN military trucks where he was sodomised or made to perform oral sex.
 Another boy was raped by over 100 soldiers, 4 per day, starting at the age of 15.
 Due to the prolonged contact with the Sri Lankan soldiers, the Haitian children had knowledge of various sexual expressions in Sinhala language.